The Complete Guide To Celebrating Holi In Pushkar 2025

 I knew it would be playful and spirited, but I didn’t expect a full blown electronic music party in the middle of a small town square.
 Hundreds of shirts were hanging from a power line above, most likely separated from their owners forever.
 Blended together, I could hardly make out the foreigners from the locals.

-For photographers, the Holi Festival is a dream scene to shoot, but at the time, it’s not the most camera friendly event.
+For photographers, the Holi Festival is a dream to shoot, but at the time, the colored powder can be disastrous for your gear.
 I follow the same basic rules I use when shooting in any kind of extreme environment.
 Protect your camera and don’t change lenses unnecessarily.

-Weather-sealed cameras, like this Fujifilm X-T4, my current go to travel camera, are a good option, but I’d still try to protect it, especially when I’m not sure what kind of foreign debris might get on my equipment.
+Most importantly, make sure your camera is weather-sealed cameras, like my current travel camera, the X-H2.
+Even then, I’d still try to protect it, especially when I’m not sure what kind of foreign debris might get on my equipment.

 Protect Your Camera At The Holi Festival

-If you are shooting with most other non-professional cameras, consider putting it in a plastic bag and wrapping a rubber band around the lens or use a proper storm cover.
-If you need to change lens, try to do it quickly and in as clean of an environment as possible.
-Even though the area above the crowd looked clean, it was full of microscopic colored particles floating around.
-I took the shot below with this beautiful Voigtlander lens adapted to a Sony body at the time.
+Even if you’re shooting with a weather-sealed camera, consider putting it in a plastic bag and wrapping a rubber band around the lens or use a proper storm cover.
+If you need to change lens, try to do it quickly with the sensor pointed down or away from any potential dust.
+Do it in as clean an environment as possible.

 Shoot The Holi Festival With A Telephoto Lens

-I highly recommend shooting with a long telephoto zoom lens like a 70-200mm.
-Getting one with a f/2.8 aperture will allow you to better isolate subjects, but anything in the 150mm and up range will allow you to shoot from a safer distance and not get your camera equipment damaged.
-I would recommend a good compact mid-range telephoto lens like this or this.
+I highly recommend shooting with a long telephoto zoom with a 70-200mm range.
+Getting one with a f/2.8 aperture will allow you to better isolate subjects, but anything in the 150mm and up range will allow you to shoot from a safer distance.
+Go for good compact mid-range telephoto lens like this 55-200mm that I now travel with for my Fujifilm system.

-On this occasion, I scoped out the scene and planned my shots in terms of focal length.
+Before shooting, I scoped out the scene and planned my shots in terms of focal length.
 I then changed my lens only once and tried to do it inside my camera bag.
-Once you’ve got all this figured out, it’s time to be patient.
-There’s so much going on that you’ll feel like snapping away at everything.
+If I had to do it again, I would stick to one lens with a good range.
+I’d rather focus on looking for the shot than thinking about which lens to use.

-While the colors and bodies make for a naturally interesting shot, I took my time to look for moments that told a story.
+While the colors and bodies make for a naturally interesting shot, I wanted to find moments that told a story.
 In the shot above, I waited for a man to toss the powder in the air, capturing it mid-action just as the powder begins to spread.
-Below, you can see two boys packing up the colors tightly in their hands and waiting to unleash it onto an unsuspecting person.
+Below, you can see two boys packing up the colors tightly in their hands and waiting to unleash it onto an unsuspecting reveler.

 Can You Shoot The Holi Festival With A GoPro?

-If you do bring out, bring a small piece of microfiber you don’t mind tossing to wipe away the powder every so often.
-Also, set the white balance manually, because the multitude of color can affect the auto white balance and cause unwanted shifting.
+If you plan on using a GoPro, a Pocket 3 or a 360 camera, bring a small piece of microfiber to brush away the powder from the lens.
+Also, set the white balance manually, because the multitude of color can affect the auto white balance and cause unwanted color shifts.

 Where to Stay During The Holi Festival In Pushkar